Meet the man who led Alabama through the April 2011 tornado disaster

 At 2 p.m., Spann interrupted local programming and began a marathon of coverage that wouldn’t end until the 11 p.m. news was through.

-“It’s 2 o’clock, I’m James Spann in the weather center with an update on the severe weather situation,” said Spann, clad in a white shirt, tie and suspenders.
+“It’s 2 o’clock.
+I’m James Spann in the weather center with an update on the severe weather situation,” said Spann, clad in a white shirt, tie and suspenders.
 Longtime viewers knew that was a bad sign.

-“Social scientists say [that viewers] will read your eye contact, your body language, how interact with maps on green wall … how you’re dressed, if his jacket’s off and they see suspenders, sleeves rolled up,” said Spann.
+“Social scientists say [that viewers] will read your eye contact, your body language, how you interact with maps on green wall … how you’re dressed, if [your] jacket’s off and they see suspenders, sleeves rolled up,” said Spann.
 “I don’t roll my sleeves up unless it’s a really dangerous tornado situation.”

 After a quick update, Spann promised a swift return to regular programming, but his gut told him to hold the line.
 He zoomed into the radar map of a rotating thunderstorm in Walker County, Ala., and leaped right into coverage mode.